Find Affordable College Courses

 The average amount in student loans that urban planning majors at Ohio State take out while working on their Bachelor's Degree is $25,353.

-California Polytechnic State University - San Luis Obispo did quite well in this year’s ranking of the most popular places for urban and regional planning students to get a bachelor’s degree.
-It came in at #8 on the list.
+With a ranking of #8, California Polytechnic State University - San Luis Obispo did quite well on this year’s most popular schools for urban and regional planning students working on their bachelor’s degree.
 Located in the small suburb of San Luis Obispo, Cal Poly San Luis Obispo is a public college with a very large student population.

 About 36% of the students majoring in urban planning at the school are women while 64% are male.